 Legal advice is recommended when drafting this letter.
 It’s impossible to predict how every employee will react, and having an expert to hand can reassure you that what’s happening is normal (or not), and how to respond.

-Use the template as a guide here, as this is a critical point to make clear to your employees.
 You’ll need to show you’ve considered as many of these alternatives as possible:

 Your letter will also need to set out which ‘pool’ or group(s) of employees is at highest risk of redundancy.

 Making staff redundant in a small business?
 In this case, all staff might be at-risk.

 You’ll need to apply ‘fair and quantifiable’ criteria when deciding who will be at-risk of redundancy selection.
 This must be impartial, with good records kept alongside it, showing your assessment process.

 If dealing with a trade union, you’ll need to work with them on your criteria, but you’ll usually base your decision on things like: